 IX.
 HAZARDS AND HAZARDOUS MATERIALS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
 X b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? x e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? х
+X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? x d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? x e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? x g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? x

 Discussion: The EIR completed by CalCannabis for their Cannabis Cultivation Program indicates that cannabis cultivation operations may involve the use of hazardous materials, such as fuel for power equipment and backup generators, and pesticides.
 Additionally, indoor and mixed-light cultivation operations may use high-powered lights, which could contain hazardous components that could enter the environment during disposal.
-Routine transport, handling, use, and disposal of these types of materials could expose people to hazards if adequate precautions are not taken.
-However, evidence suggests that improper storage, use, and disposal of hazardous materials is a major problem at unpermitted cannabis cultivation sites.
+Routine transport, handling, use, and disposal of these types of materials could expose people to hazardous materials is a major problem at unpermitted cannabis cultivation sites.
 Permitted cannabis cultivation, such as the proposed project, must comply with local and state hazardous materials handling, use procedures and regulations, and are regularly inspected for compliance by both local and state departments.